chrisred/logstash-pipeline-conf/README.md

 > To avoid issues with parsing certain time zones the `GMT (No daylight saving)` or `UTC` zone should be set under [Account Information](https://www.logicmonitor.com/support/settings/account-information/portal-settings) in LogicMonitor.
 LogicMonitor uses an [abbreviated time zone](https://en.wikipedia.org/wiki/List_of_time_zone_abbreviations) string for the [tokens](https://www.logicmonitor.com/support/logicmodules/about-logicmodules/tokens-available-in-datasource-alert-messages) used in the alert data.
 Common abbreviated zones such as `BST` and `CST` are not unique.
 >
 > If the date cannot be parsed from the LogicMonitor event, the time it was received by the pipeline will be used.

+### Testing

+If a test environment is required, one simple way is with an Azure Container App running a Logstash container.
+See [this repository](https://github.com/chrisred/az-logstash-example/tree/master/logicmonitor-servicenow) for a deployment template and instructions.